-To ensure that all safety equipment is adequate, the following items shall be checked when conducting the annual inspection.
+To ensure that all safety equipment is adequate, the following items need to be checked when conducting the annual inspection.
+These can be completed via Pronto Forms or paper copies are available via the safety department.

 Fire Extinguisher

 Check the following items